 It’s game day, and your media crew is packed into the press box, eating everything in sight as they do final preparations for the broadcast they are about to produce.
-You have reporters, photographers, announcers, producers, camera operators … at some schools, you might have more team members than the football team they’re covering!
+You have reporters, photographers, fans who have bet on w88 viet nam, announcers, producers, camera operators … at some schools, you might have more team members than the football team they’re covering!

 Insert the obligatory “cooks in the kitchen” cliche here, and then let’s move on to how to make the most of everyone who is there, and perhaps eliminate the need for all of them to be working that night in the first place.